 Cost of Living & Taxes

 The cost of living in California varies significantly by region but in general, it is relatively high compared to other states.
-The cost of living tends to be higher in areas that are closer to the Pacific Ocean while the Inland Desert area is a little less expensive.
-However, housing, gas, and consumer goods typically tend to be priced higher than the majority of other states in the U.S. California also has a higher minimum wage than most states.
+The cost of living tends to be higher in areas that are closer to the Pacific Ocean while the Inland Empire Area is a little less expensive.
+However, housing, gas, and consumer goods typically tend to be priced higher than most other states in the country.
+California also has a higher minimum wage than most states.